 Who am I?

-I am a budding 23 year old Psychology & English enthusiast from a small island in the Caribbean known as the Commonwealth of Dominica (not the Dominican Republic).
+I am a budding 24-year-old scholar and young professional from a small island in the Caribbean known as the Commonwealth of Dominica (not the Dominican Republic).
 I grew up on the island for the first eighteen years of my life until I moved to the United States to pursue my studies in August of 2019.

 In 2021, I enrolled at Davidson College to pursue a Bachelor of Science (BS) in Psychology and English.
 My passions have persisted throughout my time at Davidson College, and as I near graduation, I am somehow even more certain about my educational interests and pursuits than I was six years ago.

-Upon my graduation in May, I hope to remain in the United States (either through OPT – Optional Practical Training or a work visa) to continue my professional journey.
-I am very open to the many different paths afforded to me by my double major but am particularly interested in writing, research, and other related fields.
+As a recent graduate, I am eager to continue my professional journey.
+I am very open to the many different paths afforded to me by my double major, but am particularly interested in international education, research, writing, and other related fields.
 I also plan to eventually further my education through the pursuit of a graduate degree.